Uehwan/VisionForPedestrian/README.md

 ```bash
 python demo_label_crosswalk.py --root_dir PATH_TO_ROOT
 ```
-The root dir should look like this (this is to support labeling of multiple videos at once)
+The root dir should look like this (this is to support labeling of multiple videos at once; for video to images refer to [this](demo_feature_extraction.py))
 ```bash
 |---- ROOT_DIR
 |     |----folder_1